Abhinav4317/bachatt_assignment/README.md

 ---

-## Running Locally
+## Setting up DB to run locally:

-To run the project locally, follow these steps:
+To run the project locally, follow these steps to setup DB:

 ### 1. Create a MySQL Database
 You can use MySQL Workbench or any MySQL client to create a database.